drug-design/course/docs/chapters/molecular-similarity.md

 #### Some Common Distance Coefficients
 *[nce]: New Chemical Entity: a compound not previously described.

-As mentioned above, Euclidean Distance is one of the most common distance coefficients employed in this area, and due to its familiarity in three dimensions it might be more accessible to human perception than other coefficients.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/some-common-distance-coefficients-d6bc67c7'><i class='fa fa-play' aria-hidden='true'></i></button>As mentioned above, Euclidean Distance is one of the most common distance coefficients employed in this area, and due to its familiarity in three dimensions it might be more accessible to human perception than other coefficients.
 Without taking the square root of the summed distances, the Hamming distance is obtained which behaves monotonously with Euclidean distance.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer